JetBrains/Qodana/topics/qodana-yaml.md

 You can override this filename using the `--config` option, see the [](docker-image-configuration.topic#docker-config-reference-custom-yaml-config) section.
 For convenience, this will be referred in this section using the default `qodana.yaml` name.

-Configuration applied in `qodana.yaml` override the default inspection profile settings and default configurations of Qodana linters, you can configure it using the [HTML report](results.md) section, and all changes will be applied automatically.
+Configurations applied in `qodana.yaml` override the default inspection profile settings and default configurations of Qodana linters, you can configure it using the [HTML report](ui-overview.md) section, and all changes will be applied automatically.

 The JSON schema for `qodana.yaml` is published in the [SchemaStore](https://www.schemastore.org/json/)